 Even if this household earns $1 million a year, after tax, they will only take home roughly $120,000 a year extra in cash.

-Given we learned from the college admissions scandal that the average bribe was $500,000, this $1 million a year earning family would have to save aggressively for 17 years to afford to offer a $500,000 bribe per child.
+We learned from the college admissions scandal that the average bribe was $500,000.
+Thus, this $1 million a year earning family would have to save aggressively for 17 years to afford to offer a $500,000 bribe per child.
 Even then, there’s no guarantee this would be sufficient to buy their kids’ way into a top private school.

 The only way to really improve their kids’ college admissions odds is to legally donate $5 million or more per child to a school’s campus renovation project or some type of fundraising.
 That’s what all the really wealthy people are doing for their children nowadays.